In this Article

 According to doctors, it’s difficult to hear foetal heartbeat at home with the human ear.
 Some expecting mothers claim that they can hear their baby’s heartbeat through their belly, but this can only be possible in a quiet room and in the later stages of pregnancy.
 If you can’t hear your foetus’ heartbeat at home, schedule a sonogram with a qualified gyneacologist.

 How Can You Keep Your Foetus’ Heart Healthy?

 There are several reasons why you may not hear your baby’s heartbeat at 6 weeks.
 Although there’s little you can do about it, you can take the following steps to ensure your foetus’ heart is healthy.

 - Take folic acid during pregnancy as it prevents congenital heart defects in the baby.

 - Quit smoking if you do.
 Did you know that 2 percent of heart defects in babies are caused due to smoking in the first trimester?

 - Keep your blood sugar levels under control, especially if you have gestational diabetes.

 - Avoid using Accutane if you have acne as it puts your baby at risk of foetal heart defects.

 - Stay away from alcohol and drugs to avoid foetal alcohol syndrome and other complications.

 Remember that 6 weeks may be too early to hear your baby’s heartbeat.
-But if you don’t hear it even after 8 weeks, then there may be a problem and you must consult your doctor.
+But if you don’t hear it even after 8 weeks, then consult your gynaecologist to rule out possible complications.